-Expand the Jurisdiction of Housing Authorities.
+(3) Expand the Jurisdiction of Housing Authorities.
 As the result of a state law, housing authorities cannot develop housing beyond their town borders and typically lose money if they help a voucher holder interested in moving out of the housing authority's jurisdiction (i.e. its town).
 This prevents housing authorities from becoming full partners in affirmatively furthering fair housing and limits choices for voucher families interested in moving to higher opportunity areas.
-OCA's housing authority jurisdiction expansion bill would change that.
+OCA's has filed an administrative complaint with the U.S. Department of Housing and Urban Development challenging this state law.
+Expanding the jurisdiction of housing authorities housing authority jurisdiction expansion bill would change that.

-(1) An Open Choice Voucher Program should be created to support income-qualifying families already participating in the Open Choice School desegregation program who would like to move to the community where their children attend school or a similar community.
+(4) Open Choice Vouchers.
+Open Choice Vouchers would empower income-qualifying families already participating in the Open Choice School desegregation program to move to the community where their children attend school or a similar community.
 Once a family moves to their new community, their Open Choice school desegregation program seat would become available to a new family.